 Radiation therapy for Wilms tumor

 Radiation therapy uses high-energy rays or particles to kill cancer cells.
-Radiation therapy is usually part of treatment only for more advanced Wilms tumors (stages III, IV, and V) and for some earlier stage tumors with unfavorable histology.
+It is usually part of treatment for more advanced Wilms tumors (stages III, IV, and V) and for some earlier stage tumors with unfavorable histology.

 Possible side effects of radiation therapy

-Radiation is often an important part of treatment, but young children’s bodies are very sensitive to it, so doctors try to use as little radiation as possible to help avoid or limit any problems.
-Radiation therapy can cause both short-term and long-term side effects.
-Side effects depend on the dose of radiation and where it is aimed.
+Radiation is often an important part of treatment, but young children’s bodies are very sensitive to it, so doctors try to use as little as possible to help avoid or limit any problems.
+Radiation therapy can cause both short-term and long-term side effects, which depend on the dose of radiation and where it’s aimed.

 Possible short-term effects:

 - Effects on skin areas that receive radiation can range from mild sunburn-like changes and hair loss to more severe skin reactions.